j37hr0/Fireflyiii_TagReport/README.md

 pip install requests beautifulsoup4 python-dotenv

 <h4>Setup .env File</h4>
-sudo cp example.env .env\
+sudo cp example.env .env<br>
-Enter your own details.
-Note the format of HEADERS_AND_TAGS.
+Enter your own details in .env.<br> Note the format of HEADERS_AND_TAGS.
 It is a list of dictionaries, where Title is the Table Heading, and Tags will be the total of all entries with that Tag for the defined period.